-It is up to you whether you connect your 1300 euro iPhone to a cheap China charger or to a more expensive tizi charger.
-I only wanted to mention these points briefly because I often hear that product XY is too "expensive" and I tend to think that the circumstances and quality should be examined carefully before assessing the price.
+Whether you connect your 1300 euro iPhone to a cheap China charger or to a more expensive tizi charger is up to you.
+I just wanted to briefly mention these points because I often hear that product XY is too "expensive" and I rather think that one should also take a close look at the circumstances and quality before assessing the price.

 And at the price of the Pro fuel station: The original Apple USB-C power supply with 96 watts is also priced at 85 euros, but does not have 4 ports.
 All other multiport USB-C chargers on Amazon have a power below 90 watts and only have two or three ports in total.
 As a result, in my opinion, the Tankstation Pro is unrivaled if you need a lot of power with many ports and, above all, two USB-C ports.

 How much power do the individual ports offer?